anzeabram/SiCS/README.md

 For compiling and exporting:

 - [Therion](https://therion.speleo.sk/download.php) - The main compiler.
 It includes xtherion (a GUI) and Loch for displaying 3d exports.
 Installation on Windows and Linux is trivial.
 Users using macOS can either use [Homebrew](https://github.com/ladislavb/homebrew-therion) or compile it themselves.
+You can also find a [Therion docker container](https://github.com/matteopic/therion-container).

 To compile therion on macOS via cmake, first clone the repository and run the following commands.